bicarbon8/automated-functional-testing/examples/selenium-mocha-disabled-reporter/README.md

 - **UiSessionConfig** - configuration for the `UiSessionGeneratorManager` to use to determine which `UiSessionGeneratorPlugin` to use
   - **generatorName** - `string` containing the name of the `UiSessionGeneratorPlugin` to use when generating UI sessions
   - **options** - `object` containing any properties that will be passed to the loaded `UiSessionGeneratorPlugin.getSession` function and that can be used by the plugin to control the type of session to create
+- **AftMochaReporterConfig** - configuration for the `AftMochaReporter` Mocha reporting plugin
+  - **enabled** - `boolean` indicating if Mocha's Pass and Fail status events will trigger sending AFT Test Results to any AFT reporter plugins (not to be confused with Mocha reporter plugins).
+This is used to prevent double reporting if a user is using AFT's `Verifier` which handles submitting Test Results. _(NOTE: a value of `false` will still use the `AftMochaReporter` to handle Pending test events so manually disabled tests `xit` or `xdescribe` will still result in a Test Result being submitted)_

 ## Test Execution
 running `npm run test:e2e` will execute the tests using Mocha which should result in output like the following being sent to the console (assuming the `Reporter.level` is set to something like `info` in your `aftconfig.json`):